403-1-IUT-Software-Engineering-1/narmino/README.md

 # NARMINO

-This repository is related to software engineering course labratory in [Fall 1403 semester]
+This repository is related to software engineering course labratory in [Fall 1403 semester].

 Our project was about the "Secure E-Voting System".